demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 string -> AsyncResult<Username, Exception>
 ```

-we can get a clue that the we just need to map the failure type to `Exception` from `string` and lift `Result` to `AsyncResult`.
+we can get a clue that we just need to map the failure type to `Exception` from `string` and lift `Result` to `AsyncResult`.

-We already have a function called `mapFailure` to map the failure type but it is defined after the definition of `Username`.
-To use it, we first move it before the `Username` type definition
+We already have a function called `mapFailure` to map the failure type, but it is defined after the definition of `Username`.
+To use it, we first move it before the `Username` type definition.

 ```fsharp
 // src/FsTweet.Web/UserSignup.fs